ESSENTIAL ELIGIBILITY CRITERIA

 - Commit to proactively communicating with GLA staff directly if help is needed.

 - Ability to self-regulate various environmental challenges and stressors (high heat and humidity, cold, altitude, insects, change in diet, change in time zones, sharing spaces, roommates, going without a cell phone or other technology devices, etc.).

-- Navigate and travel independently from home to program site, independently manage daily personal care, and cope with various environmental challenges (heat, cold, altitude, insects, changes in diet).
-For participants to engage in most program activities it is recommended they are able to walk unassisted distances over 1 mile, be able to lift items weighing 40 lbs, and follow detailed instructions to avoid hazards.
-Participants may choose to opt out of activities in consultation with program staff and parents.
+- Ability to walk unassisted distances over 1 mile, lift items weighing 40 pounds, and follow detailed instructions in English to avoid hazards.
+Participants may opt out of certain activities on most programs if needed, in consultation with program staff and parents.

 - Maintain a reasonable level of situational awareness appropriate to circumstances and exercise sound judgment regardless of direct supervision.

 - Must be willing to independently travel between home and the destination airport. (flights, arrival, etc. – unaccompanied minor services may be available with the airline)

 - Agree to and follow the GLA Code of Conduct, abide by local laws, and comply with recommended preventive measures presented by GLA staff recognizing risks and hazards.